hermannhart/theqa/README.md

 ## Background

 The σc framework identifies critical noise thresholds in dynamical systems where behavior transitions from deterministic to stochastic.
-Prof. Vaienti raised several important concerns:
+Prof. V. raised several important concerns:

 1. **Is the method circular?** Does it create the patterns it claims to detect?
 2. **What about different types of noise?** Observational (measurement) vs Dynamical (intrinsic)